THE BIG BAG THEORY

 INTRO

-If you're new to this, there may be a lot of unfamiliar terms and concepts!
+If you're new to this, there may be a lot of unfamiliar terms and concepts.
 You may not be sure whether your board or OS layout is ISO or ANSI, row-staggered or ortho – or something else.
 And what on earth are dead keys, ergo mods or Extend layers?!
-Relax and take a deep breath please, because it's all here.
-I hope you find what you're looking for and then a lot more useful stuff!

-Created by Poltergeist at the Colemak Discord, 2020-09-29
+Created by Poltergeist at the Colemak Discord, in 2020

 Colemak is a great keyboard layout that I and many others use daily with great enthusiasm.
 It may – and in all likelihood, it will! – make you a faster typist, although you can get very fast with other layouts too.
 More importantly, it makes typing a lot more comfortable and optimal, and your fingers will thank you for the rest of your life for choosing it!